alexanmtz/jflow/README.md

 ## pager
 * type: Boolean or String
 * default: false
-* description: False to not use pagination or the pagination container to generate paging to navigate throught slides
+* description: False to not use pagination or the pagination container to generate paging to navigate through slides

 #Examples